cpascoli/lp-token-staking/README.md

 ```

+### Setup environment

+Install node
+`brew install node`  (on Mac)

+Install truffle
+`npm install -g truffle`

 ### To run the dapp locally

+1. Install dependencies
+`npm install`

-1. Start a local blockchain and deploy the contracts in truffle
+2. Start a local blockchain and deploy the contracts in truffle
 ```
 truffle develop   // starts a local blockchain on port 7545 truffle migrate   // deploy the contracts
 ```

-2. Start the nextjs server
+3. Start the nextjs server
 `npm run dev`

-3. Connect Metamask to the local netwotk on http://127.0.0.1:7545/
+4. Connect Metamask to the local netwotk on http://127.0.0.1:7545/

-4. Access the dapp
+5. Access the dapp
 `http://localhost:3000/`